 Our road to having children and growing our family has been one of tender moments and sweet surprises.
-Due to a scary and unexpected health situation with blood clots my junior year of high school, I was told that being on birth control was probably something I wanted to stay away from due to side effects and possible complications I could experience.
-So when my sweetheart and I married in 2004 we knew that we would take whatever precautions we could, but that we would be starting our family based more on God’s timing.
+Due to a scary and unexpected health situation with blood clots during my junior year of high school, I was told that being on birth control was probably something I wanted to stay away from due to side effects and possible complications I could experience.
+So when the Bearded Gent and I married in 2004 we knew that we would be starting our family based on God’s timing.
 A year and a half later we welcomed our first in 2006.
 And then our Miss Blake in 2008.
 And then came Owen in 2011.
 And then Blair in 2013.

-We found ourselves with four kids under the age of eight and felt like we could call our child bearing years over.
+We found ourselves with four kids under the age of eight and felt like we could call our childbearing years over.
 While I have said that I would love to have a dozen more babies, pregnancy and I are not fond of each other.
 I had a really rough one with our Miss Blair.
 I was sick the entire 9 months and the only weight I gained I walked out of the hospital with in a baby carrier.
-Yes, a measly 7 pounds.
+Yes, only 7 pounds.

 I placed my hand over my mouth and stared at it for what seemed like another lifetime.
 I leaned forward and dropped my head into my hands as I let out a sigh.
-Gathering myself up, I walked into the bedroom and laid down next to my husband who was still asleep.
+Gathering myself up, I walked into the bedroom and laid down next to the Bearded Gent who was still asleep.
 And then it just hit me.
 The overwhelm, the fear, the shock.
 I covered my face with my hands and just cried.
 I felt him place his hand on my arm as he asked me what was wrong.
-“We’re pregnant” I responded in-between tearful gasps.
+“We’re pregnant” I responded in between tearful gasps.
 So romantic, right?